SamayJain24/Rudra-Secure/newsletter_generator/README.md

 └── output/                      # Stores generated Markdown newsletters (auto-created)
 ```

-- **main.py:** Orchestrates the overall process: fetching, processing, personalization, and newsletter generation.
+- **main.py:** Orchestrates the overall process (fetching, processing, personalization, and newsletter generation).
-- **rss_fetcher.py:** Retrieves articles from predefined RSS feeds and saves them as CSV files in the `data` directory.
+- **rss_fetcher.py:** Retrieves articles from various RSS feeds and saves the output in CSV format under the `data` directory.
-- **article_processor.py:** Processes article text using NLP techniques, including text cleaning, TF-IDF vectorization, and keyword extraction.
+- **article_processor.py:** Applies text preprocessing, TF-IDF vectorization, and keyword extraction on fetched articles.
-- **user_manager.py:** Loads and manages user profiles (or creates default ones) and computes article relevance based on user interests and source matching.
+- **user_manager.py:** Loads user profiles (or creates default ones) and computes relevance scores for each article based on user preferences.
-- **newsletter_generator.py:** Sorts articles by relevance and creates personalized newsletters in Markdown format, saving them to the `output` directory.
+- **newsletter_generator.py:** Sorts articles by relevance and generates personalized newsletters in Markdown format, saving them in the `output` directory.

 ## Installation